HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 3. In the extracted folder, navigate to the following structure to go to the `medium-config-values.yaml` file: `hcl-dx-deployment/value-samples/medium-config-values.yaml`.

 !!!note
-      pod resources limits can be increased based on the available resources in the cluster.
+      You can increase the pod resources limits based on the available resources in the cluster.

 ### Customer rendering scenario details